axelthorstein/gene-matrix/README.md

 ## To-do

-+ Take names from filenames.

-+ Add missing species with N before matrix
++ After alignment, before matrix: add missing species with "N"

 + Auto generate nexus and phylip if they are going to run partition finder

-+ Ask for user input about nexus header information.

 + Add error states for website.

 + Bring all new functionality to website.

 + Create all test cases for header parsing.

-+ After alignment, before matrix: add missing species with "-"

 + Check if there are duplicates in the single gene files, and whether this will cause a mistake.